-The coronavirus pandemic continues to disproportionately affect Black Americans, making now a more important time than ever to show support for Black-owned businesses as they start to reopen.
 According to the National Restaurant Association, the restaurant industry "has suffered the most significant sales and job losses since the COVID-19 outbreak began."
+And the coronavirus pandemic has disproportionately affected Black Americans.
+We can help these businesses continue to recover.

-Here are seven easy ways to find amazing Black-owned restaurants to support in your city.
+Here are seven easy ways to use your purchasing power for good.

 1. Download the app EatOkra